Zone Occupancy

 Recommended Practices

-Use the mean
+Use mean

 Avoid Relative Time Queries: Do not use relative time functionality (e.g., -5m